The Seasonal Equine Cycle - unlocking nature's rhythms. A proactive approach to sustain equine vitality year-round.

 Spring

-As the earth tilts so that the sun is directly over the equator, this signifies the start of the Vernal, or Spring Equinox.
+As the earth tilts so that the sun is directly over the equator, this signifies the start of the Vernal, aka Spring Equinox.

-Spring represents renewal and regeneration, making it the most embraced and significant among the changing seasons.
+Spring represents renewal and regeneration, making it the most significant among the changing seasons.

-It marks the beginning of new life in the natural world, and following winter’s typical hungry gap with forage starved of nutrients, accompanied by winter’s illnesses and allergens, the liver has been working overtime to keep the system detoxed and healthy.
+In the natural world it marks the beginning of new life, and following winter’s typical hungry gap with forage starved of nutrients, accompanied by winter’s illnesses and allergens, the liver has been working overtime to keep the system detoxed and healthy.
 This means Spring is the time of year to detox, cleanse and boost the health of the liver.
-It’s also the time of the Spring coat change which puts enormous extra strain on the liver, so all the more reason to support it.
+It’s also the time of the spring coat change which puts enormous extra strain on the liver due to the associated protein metabolism, so all the more reason to tone the liver.

 • After a winter of hay, introduce fresh spring grass slowly and be mindful of the laminitis/colic risk, especially for our EMS horses.

-• Changes in the grass chemistry can affect the chemistry of our horses so if you’re not feeding one already, consider a mineral balancer.
+• Changes in the grass chemistry will affect the chemistry of our horses, so if you’re not feeding one already, consider a mineral balancer.

 • It's time for the Spring tree pollens and midges, which can wreak autoimmune havoc on affected horses. syndromes.

-• Our mares who know exactly when spring arrives, as they come into season and their hormones are raging to find a mate! 😉
+• Our mares know exactly when spring arrives as they come into season and their hormones start raging to find a mate!

 • The spring sun also encourages parasite eggs to hatch, which can have a dramatic impact on our horse’s digestive health and nutrient absorption.